dagerydoo/DLData/README.markdown

 1. Create a new workspace, if you don't already have one (^-cmd-N)
 2. Add your existing project to the workspace
 3. Add the DLData *project* (DLData/DLData.xcodeproj) to the same workspace (note: do not add the top-level DLData workspace)
-4. Add the SBJson (aka json-framework) project (SBJson.xcodeproj) to your workspace.
-A known working version is located in External/ if you don't already use it.
-5. Add DLData to your app's project (this allows you to add DLData as dependency)
+4. Add DLData to your app's project (this allows you to add DLData as dependency)
-6. In your app's target, specify DLData as a target dependency
+5. In your app's target, specify DLData as a target dependency
-7. In your app's target, specify DLData as a linked library
+6. In your app's target, specify DLData as a linked library
-8. Finally, you need to setup your header search paths to work within the workspace:
+7. Finally, you need to setup your header search paths to work within the workspace:
   * For Debug, add the following directories (in this order):
     * include/
     * $(BUILT_PRODUCTS_DIR)/usr/local/lib/include/